wader/fq/doc/dev.md

 use `d.RawLen()` etc instead of `d.FormatLen()` etc temporary to extract the bits.
 Hopefully there will be some option to do this in the future.

-When researching or investinging something I can recommend to use `watchexec`, `modd` etc to make things more comfortable.
+When researching or investigating something I can recommend to use `watchexec`, `modd` etc to make things more comfortable.
 Also using vscode/delve for debugging should work fine once launch `args` are setup etc.